mingodad/squilu/fltk/README.CMake.txt

     by CMake depending on this value.

 CMAKE_INSTALL_PREFIX
     Where everything will go on install.
-Defaults are /usr/local for unix and C:\Program Files\FLTK for Windows.
+Defaults are /usr/local for Unix and C:\Program Files\FLTK for Windows.

 The following are the FLTK specific options.
 Platform specific options are ignored on other platforms.

-OPTION_OPTIM
+OPTION_OPTIM - default EMPTY
-   Extra optimization flags.
+   Extra optimization flags for the C and C++ compilers, for instance "-Wall -Wno-deprecated-declarations".

-OPTION_ARCHFLAGS
+OPTION_ARCHFLAGS - default EMPTY
    Extra architecture flags.

-OPTION_PREFIX_BIN
-OPTION_PREFIX_LIB
-OPTION_PREFIX_INCLUDE
-OPTION_PREFIX_DATA
-OPTION_PREFIX_DOC
-OPTION_PREFIX_CONFIG
-OPTION_PREFIX_MAN
-   The OPTION_PREFIX_* flags are for fine-tuning where everything goes on the install.

 OPTION_APPLE_X11 - default OFF
    In case you want to use X11 on OSX.
-Not currently supported.
+   Use this only if you know what you do, and if you have installed X11.

 OPTION_USE_POLL - default OFF
    Don't use this one either.